 Giverny is famous as the home of Claude Monet, where his lush gardens inspired many of his masterpieces.
 Visitors can explore Monet’s house, the beautiful gardens, and the famous Japanese bridge.

-Travel Time: The journey to Giverny takes about 45 minutes by train from Paris to Vernon, followed by a short bus ride.
+Travel Time: About 45 minutes by train to Vernon + a short bus ride

 Travel Tip: Visit in spring or early summer to see the gardens in full bloom.